-The continuation of our business is dependent upon future issuances of equity or other financing to fund ongoing operations.
-Management plans to obtain additional funding from this offering.
-Although no assurances can be given, management believes that the net proceeds from this offering, together with borrowings under the Loan Facility and anticipated cash flow, should provide the necessary funding for us to continue as a going concern for the foreseeable future.
-The consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.
+The continuation of the Company's business is dependent upon future issuances of equity or other financing to fund ongoing operations.
+Management of the Company plans to obtain additional financing during the second quarter and the remainder of 2017 through the issuance of common or preferred stock, securities convertible into common stock, or secured or unsecured debt.
+These possibilities, to the extent available, may be on terms that result in dilution to our existing shareholders.
+Although no assurances can be given, management of the Company believes that potential additional issuances of equity or other potential financing transactions as discussed above should provide the necessary funding for the Company to continue as a going concern.
+The consolidated financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.